alps-asd/alps-asd.github.io/manuals/1.0/en/index.md

 <strong>Q. Do I need it</strong>?

-A. If you are motivated to design an information-centric site to improve the quality of user experience, if you want a reference (SSOT) to unify the perceptions of production members, if you want to have a bird's eye view of your design and reuse it, or if you want to preserve your information design as a standardized document, it may be useful.
+A. If you want to model information to improve the quality of user experience, or if you want a reference (SSOT) to unify the understanding among production members, or if you want to overview and reuse your design, or if you want to keep your information design as a standardized document, ALPS+ASD will be useful as your information design modeling tool or as a format to express it.

+---

+*[This manual]((https://github.com/alps-asd/alps-asd.github.io)) has been machine translated by [DeepL](www.DeepL.com/Translator)*. *Help us improve the quality of our translations!*